QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbine.rst

 - **Turbine Name**: A unique name needs to be assigned to the turbine object.
 - **Blade Design**: Choose the aerodynamic blade design that will be used for this turbine object.
 - **Turbine Type**: Switch between a HAWT or a VAWT turbine design.
-- **Number of Blades**: Sets the numvber of blades for this rotor.
+- **Number of Blades**: Sets the number of blades for this rotor.
 This overrides the number of blades that is specified in the *Blade Design*.
 If the turbine is equipped with a structural model the number of blades is defined in the structural model main input file and this value is not used.
 - **Up- or Downwind**: Choose an up- or downwind rotor configuration (only used for HAWT turbine definitions).
 - **Rotor Rotation**: Sets the rotor rotation to standard (clockwise) or reversed (counterclockwise).